thaole16/greengraph/README.md

 Requirements
 =========================

-This package runs/has been tested on on Python 2.7
+This package runs/has been tested on Python 2.7

 Installation Instructions
 =========================